bldavies/bldavies.com/content/blog/motu-wp.md

 I use [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to parse the source HTML and the regular expression library `re` to extract elements of interest.
 Although [regular expressions and HTML generally don't play nicely](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags), they seemed to cooperate in meeting my specific needs.

-The output of `urls.py` is a file named [`urls.csv`](https://github.com/bldavies/motu-wp/blob/master/data/urls.csv) that stores the list of working paper years, numbers and URLs.
+`urls.py` outputs a file named [`urls.csv`](https://github.com/bldavies/motu-wp/blob/master/data/urls.csv) that stores the list of working paper years, numbers and URLs.
 Each URL points to a landing page for the associated working paper containing, for example, abstract and citation metadata.
 A second script, [`linked-authors.py`](https://github.com/bldavies/motu-wp/blob/master/code/linked-authors.py), loops through each URL and queries the associated metadata for a list of authors.
 I extract only those authors with outgoing hyperlinks because